Learning to Fly

 The main purpose is to stop beginners from wasting money buying unsuitable equipment and ending up frustrated.
 So don’t be shy, come and see us before purchasing anything.
 This is doubly important with second hand gear.

 The best time to visit the field if you are wanting more information is on a Sunday.
-Mid morning is usually a good time, but if unsure contact us on email@example.com to make sure someone will be there to meet you.
+Mid morning is usually a good time, but if unsure contact us on firstname.lastname@example.org to make sure someone will be there to meet you.
 Being an outdoor activity, flying is of course a weather dependent activity.
+You can check the weather at Trentham and if anyone is there here

 Note that our main flying site is Seddon Field rifle range at Trentham and we share this facility with a number of rifle clubs as well as the New Zealand Army.
 This means that from time to time shooting may take place on the range on Sunday’s meaning that the club cannot fly on those days.
 So it pays to check the ‘Events Calendar’ on the club website to make sure we are booked to fly before you visit the range.
 Also under “Quick Links” click on Trentham Weather Station, scroll down and you will find a live camera picture of the field.
 If we have a field booking and there are vehicles down by the white hut on the right hand side, then there are flyers there.